Photo credit: @mtb_luis

 You’d be surprised how much a simple hello, a smile behind your mask, or saying “have a nice hike!” can make someone’s day, especially now when interaction with others is so limited.

 Remember that kindness also means packing out whatever you pack in.
 Please keep the trails beautiful for all of us to enjoy time and time again!

 Don’t forget: the outdoors is for everyone, so please be kind and respectful to everyone.
 Educate yourself about inclusivity in outdoor recreation areas and how you can do your part to diversify outdoors.

-Click here to check out a new 52 Hike Challenge blog about how you can connect with BIPOC-led outdoor organizations and BIPOC hikers.
+Read about how you can connect with BIPOC-led outdoor organizations and BIPOC hikers.